David Bowie: Political views

-In his first ever television interview, Bowie, under the name Davie Jones, spoke out about prejudice against long-haired men after he and his then-band the Manish Boys were asked to cut their hair before a BBC television appearance.
-He and the Manish Boys were interviewed on the network's 12 November 1964 instalment of Tonight to champion their cause, where Bowie claimed to be a spokesperson for the nonexistent Society for the Prevention of Cruelty to Long-Haired Men.
-He stated on the programme, "I think we all like long hair and we don't see why other people should persecute us because of it."
+Bowie shaking hands with president Bill Clinton in October 1995.

-In 1976, speaking as the Thin White Duke persona and "at least partially tongue-in-cheek", he made statements that expressed support for fascism and perceived admiration for Adolf Hitler in interviews with Playboy, NME and a Swedish publication.
-Bowie was quoted as saying: "Britain is ready for a fascist leader ...
-I think Britain could benefit from a fascist leader.
-After all, fascism is really nationalism ...
-I believe very strongly in fascism, people have always responded with greater efficiency under a regimental leadership."
+In several 1976 interviews, speaking as the Thin White Duke persona, he made statements that supported fascism and perceived admiration for Adolf Hitler.
 He was also quoted as saying: "Adolf Hitler was one of the first rock stars" and "You've got to have an extreme right front come up and sweep everything off its feet and tidy everything up."
 These comments, along with Eric Clapton's comments in support of Enoch Powell at that time, have been named as an inspiration for the formation of the Rock Against Racism movement.
-Bowie retracted his comments in an interview with Melody Maker in October 1977, blaming them on mental instability caused by his drug problems, saying: "I was out of my mind, totally, completely crazed."
-In the same interview, Bowie described himself as "apolitical", stating: the more I travel and the less sure I am about exactly which political philosophies are commendable.
-The more government systems I see, the less enticed I am to give my allegiance to any set of people, so it would be disastrous for me to adopt a definitive point of view, or to adopt a party of people and say 'these are my people'.
+Bowie retracted his comments in an interview with Melody Maker in October 1977, blaming them on mental instability caused by his drug problems.
+In the same interview, Bowie described himself as "apolitical".